davidsneighbour/hugo-modules/modules/hooks/README.md

 **You as the end-user** can add simple layout files to "hook" into these locations and add whatever pizzazz, panache, flair or sparkle your website needs.

+## Key Features

+- **Customization:** Users can add custom layout files to predefined locations in their themes, allowing for personalized enhancements and modifications.
+- **Flexibility:** Suitable for a wide range of additions, from simple text blocks to complex scripts, making it adaptable to various needs and purposes.
+- **Caching:** Hooks can be cached for improved performance, reducing load times and enhancing user experience.
+- **Ease of Integration:** Hooks can be easily added to other plugins or themes through configuration settings, facilitating seamless integration and expansion of functionality.
+This feature allows for greater interoperability and adaptability within the Hugo ecosystem, enabling developers to enhance their themes or plugins with additional capabilities without extensive coding.

 <!--- THINGSTOKNOW BEGIN --->

 ## Some things you need to know